Nabil-NTUProjs/DataScience-Proj/Readme/readme.md

 ![](Aspose.Words.27acc061-d1be-46c8-b3d1-fed75dd6db93.006.png)

 In this case we pick the **top 3 absolute values** of correlation between is\_safe and the variables.
-We pick aluminium, cadmium and chromium as feature importance derived from the correlation method.
+We pick `aluminium`, `cadmium` and `chromium` as feature importance derived from the correlation method.

 ![](Aspose.Words.27acc061-d1be-46c8-b3d1-fed75dd6db93.007.png)